magomimmo/modern-cljs/doc/tutorial-14.md

   [:#discount] (set-attr :value discount))
 ```

-If you now reload the [shopping.html][3] page and change the values of
+Reload the [shopping][2] URI and change the values of the input fields
-the input fields of the Shopping Calculator form, by clicking the
+of the form.
+By clicking the `Calculate` button you'll receive a form
-`Calculate` button you'll receive a form with every value
+with every value set with the same values you previously typed in.
+So
-set with the same values you previously typed in.
+far so good.

 It's now time to make the calculation and to set the result in the
-`Total`.
+`Total` field of the `shoppingForm`.

 ### Evolve by refactoring the code